 So far, we maybe all have had this kind of thought – and most probably nobody doubts this statement.
 Thus, it would be nice if we had some proofs about the positive effects of balance-training on the minds of our children, no?

-We made a research on this subject and found a study, made on behalf of the Hessian (Germany) ministry of culture: „Bildung braucht Gesundheit II“ , translated this means “education needs health” made in 2012.
+We made a research on this subject and found a study, made on behalf of the Hessian (Germany) ministry of culture. „Bildung braucht Gesundheit II“ , translated this means “education needs health”, a study made in 2012.
 This proved scientifically that “regular balance-training in the scholar-everyday-life brings measurable scholar learning success in German and Mathematics, increases the learning-joy and the climate in the class” *1* This project was initiated by Dr. Jörg Silberzahn and was called project “snail” like the part in the ear with the same name where the sense of balance is located.

 At the same time, the project showed an alarmingly high count of pupils with difficulties in processing balance-impulses.
 Especially a correlation between these difficulties and worse grades in German, Math and Sports in comparison to pupils with a good sense of balance.
 In the above study, primary school pupils from 17 second classes were purposefully trained with the help of a “balance-calendar” (Bildung kommt ins Gleichgewicht”, Borgmann Verlag) and compared to a group of 10 second class pupils from 10 other second classes which did not get additional training in terms of balance during the study-period.